LukeBotanist/Sagebrush/README.md

 # Project description

 This project aimed to identify the distinctiveness of *Artemisia tridentata* subspecies as well as the detection of hybridization.
 To this end, we sampled five transects throughout the western United States where a subspecies overlap was predicted using subspecies-specific climate niche models.
 Along each transect, we sampled multiple plots representing the parental and the potential hybrid habitats.
 We performed reduced representation sequencing and processed the data using a ploidy-informed genotyping approach.
-Here, I provide the codes used for the analyses in the the aforementioned publication.
+Here, I provide the basic codes used for the analyses of the heteroploid data.
+Geospatial analyses, additional sections and bug-fixes will follow soon.

 # Data analysis